Waste Minimization Report - Department of Health and - dhec sc 2026

 Contact us

-Waste minimization is a waste management approach that focuses on reducing the amount and toxicity of hazardous waste that is generated.
-There are three components to this approach: Source Reduction, Substitution, and Recycling.
+What is Waste Minimization?
+Waste Minimization is a waste management approach that focuses on reducing the amount and toxicity of hazardous waste generated.
+In addition to hazardous wastes regulated under The Resource Conservation and Recovery (RCRA), EPA encourages the minimization of all wastes.

 People also ask